piotrbajdek/nucleob/README.md

 # CITATION AND REUSE

-You can modify and fork nucleob under terms of the [MIT License](https://github.com/piotrbajdek/nucleob/blob/main/LICENSE.md).
-Citing nucleob in a research article, always refer to a specific program version, e.g.:
+nucleob can be modified and forked under the terms of the [MIT License](https://github.com/piotrbajdek/nucleob/blob/main/LICENSE.md).
+When citing nucleob in research articles, it is important to refer to a specific program version, such as:

-Bajdek, P., 2022. nucleob (version 1.1.0). [computer software] https://github.com/piotrbajdek/nucleob
+Bajdek, P., 2023. nucleob (version 1.1.1). [computer software] https://github.com/piotrbajdek/nucleob

 # INSTALLATION ON LINUX

-[nucleob](https://github.com/piotrbajdek/nucleob) should run smoothly on **Windows** and **macOS**, and can be installed by the use of [cargo](https://www.rust-lang.org/tools/install).
-Yet, it is being developed and primarily tested on **Fedora Linux**.
+[nucleob](https://github.com/piotrbajdek/nucleob) is designed to be compatible with **Windows** and **macOS**, and can be easily installed using [cargo](https://www.rust-lang.org/tools/install).
+However, the primary development and testing environment for nucleob is **Fedora Linux**.

-nucleob v1.1.0:

-– Was successfully tested on Arch Linux, Fedora Linux 37, openSUSE Tumbleweed, Ubuntu 22.04 and Ubuntu 22.10.
+The current version of nucleob (v1.1.1) has been verified to work properly on Fedora Linux 37 and Ubuntu 22.10.

-– Failed to run on Mageia 8 due to an old glibc version (required ≥2.34).

-## METHOD 1 – BY THE USE OF CARGO
+## METHOD 1 – USING CARGO

-**[recommended for programmers]**
+**[Recommended for programmers]**

-**1.** Install from crates.io by the use of cargo:
+**1.** To install nucleob from [crates.io](https://crates.io/crates/nucleob), use the following cargo command:

 _cargo install nucleob_

-By default, the file will be downloaded to `.cargo/bin/`, a hidden folder in your home directory.
+The executable will be saved in the hidden `.cargo/bin/` directory within your home directory.

-**2a.** For convenience, you will probably want to copy nucleob to `/usr/bin/` as in Method 2 (3a, 3b).
+**2a.** For easy access, you may want to copy the nucleob file to the `/usr/bin/` directory.
+This can be done by following the instructions in Method 2 (3a, 3b).

-**2b.** Alternatively, add `~/.cargo/bin` directory to your PATH variable (can be set up by [rustup](https://www.rust-lang.org/tools/install)).
+**2b.** As an alternative, you can add the `~/.cargo/bin/` directory to your system's PATH variable, which can be configured using [rustup](https://www.rust-lang.org/tools/install).

-## METHOD 2 – LINUX UNIVERSAL BINARIES
+## METHOD 2 – UNIVERSAL LINUX BINARIES

-**1.** Download the distro-independent [binary](https://github.com/piotrbajdek/nucleob/releases/download/v1.1.0/nucleob) of nucleob from GitHub.
+**1.** To install nucleob, first download the distro-independent [binary](https://github.com/piotrbajdek/nucleob/releases/download/v1.1.1/nucleob) from GitHub.

-**2.** Make the file executable:
+**2.** Then, make the file executable by running the command:

 _sudo chmod +x ./nucleob_

-**3a.** On most Linux distros, install nucleob via copying the binary to `/usr/bin/`:
+**3a.** On most Linux distributions, install nucleob by copying the binary to `/usr/bin/`:

 _sudo cp nucleob /usr/bin/_

-**3b.** On Fedora Silverblue / Kinoite:
+**3b.** For Fedora Silverblue / Kinoite, use this command:

 _sudo cp nucleob /var/usrlocal/bin/_

 ## METHOD 3 – DISTRO-SPECIFIC PACKAGES

-**[recommended for most users]**
+**[Recommended for most users]**

-Distro-specific packages are also available for download for [.rpm](https://github.com/piotrbajdek/nucleob/releases/download/v1.1.0/nucleob-1.1.0-1.x86_64.rpm)- and [.deb](https://github.com/piotrbajdek/nucleob/releases/download/v1.1.0/nucleob_1.1.0_amd64.deb)-based Linux distros.
-Installation instructions:
+Distro-specific packages for [.rpm](https://github.com/piotrbajdek/nucleob/releases/download/v1.1.1/nucleob-1.1.1-1.x86_64.rpm) and [.deb](https://github.com/piotrbajdek/nucleob/releases/download/v1.1.1/nucleob_1.1.1_amd64.deb)-based Linux distributions are also available for download.
+To install nucleob on different Linux distributions, follow these instructions:

 Fedora Linux / RHEL / openSUSE:

-_sudo rpm -i nucleob-1.1.0-1.x86_64.rpm_
+_sudo rpm -i nucleob-1.1.1-1.x86_64.rpm_

 Fedora Silverblue / Kinoite:

-_rpm-ostree install nucleob-1.1.0-1.x86_64.rpm_
+_rpm-ostree install nucleob-1.1.1-1.x86_64.rpm_

 Ubuntu:

-_sudo dpkg -i nucleob_1.1.0_amd64.deb_
+_sudo dpkg -i nucleob_1.1.1_amd64.deb_

 ## METHOD 4 – MANUAL COMPILATION

-Download and unpack the nucleob [source](https://github.com/piotrbajdek/nucleob/archive/refs/tags/v1.1.0.zip) from GitHub.
-Then, build and install the program:
+First, download and unpack the nucleob [source code](https://github.com/piotrbajdek/nucleob/archive/refs/tags/v1.1.1.zip) from GitHub.
+Next, to build and install the program, use the command:

 _cargo build \--release && sudo cp target/release/nucleob /usr/bin/_